obiwanus/focus-zig/LOG.md

 # TODO

 # DONE
++ Use at least 2 different allocators for static and temporary storage
 + Scroll the file vertically
 + Load a text file and display it
 + Check the advance of different letters